mhcomm/pypeman/docs/userguide.md

 When you want to process a message, you first create a channel then add nodes to process the message.

+Channel ``name`` argument is mandatory and must be unique through the whole project.

 You can specify a message store (see below) at channel initialisation if you want to save all processed message.
-Use `message_store` argument with an instance of wanted message store.
+Use `message_store_factory` argument with an instance of wanted message store factory.

 * Add node with `.add(*nodes)`
 * Duplicate path with `.fork()`
 * Make conditionnal alternative path with `.when(condition)`
 * Make conditionnal case paths with `.case(condition1, condition2, ...)` returns one channel for each arg condition.

+If you want to create new channel, inherit from the base class and call ``self.handle(msg)`` method with generated message.

 ### HttpChannel